0ry0n/Resource_Monitor/README.md

 To report issues or request features, please use the [GitHub Issues](../../issues) tracker.
 Include relevant details to help us understand and address the problem efficiently.

 ## Change Log

+**Version 23 (Oct 18, 2024)**
+- Added support for GNOME 47.
+- Introduced memory alerts for RAM and SWAP usage to enhance monitoring capabilities.
+- Improved CPU frequency monitoring by reading all CPU core frequencies and displaying the highest value.
+- Added color coding for all items to enhance visual clarity and differentiation.
+- Integrated Zenpower thermal sensors; thanks to @mclvren for the contribution.
+- Fixed issues with CPU temperature reading.
+- Other bug fixes.

 **Version 22 (Jun 3, 2024)**
 - Added support for GNOME 46: thanks to @DanielusG.